Night-vision device: Figure of merit

-Figure of merit (FoM) is a quantitative measure of a NVD's effectiveness and clarity.
-It is calculated using the number of line pairs per millimeter that a user can detect multiplied by the image intensifier's signal-to-noise (SNR) ratio.
+Figure of merit (FoM) is a rough quantitative Figure of a NVD's effectiveness and clarity.
+It is calculated using the number of line pairs per millimeter that a user can detect multiplied by the image intensifier's signal-to-noise ratio (SNR).

-In the late 1990s, innovations in photocathode technology significantly increased the SNR, with new tubes surpassing Gen 3 performance.
+In the late 1990s, innovations in photocathode, power supply and microchannel plate (MCP) technology significantly increased the SNR.

 By 2001, the United States federal government concluded that a tube's generation was not a determinant performance factor, obsoleting the term as a basis of export regulations.

 The US government has recognized the fact that the technology itself makes little difference, as long as an operator can see clearly at night.
-Consequently, the United States bases export regulations directly on the figure of merit.

-ITAR regulations specify that US-made tubes with a FOM greater than 1400 are not exportable; however, the Defense Technology Security Administration (DTSA) can waive that policy on a case-by-case basis.
+International Traffic in Arms Regulations specify that among other limitations gen2 and higher generation tubes with a luminous sensitivity greater than 350 μA/lm are not exportable.
+However, the Defense Technology Security Administration (DTSA) can waive that policy on a case-by-case basis.